RA Job Description

 life or the hall director.

-The resident advisor reports directly to the hall director who is his/her immediate supervisor.
-The director of residence life is primarily responsible for his/her selection, in-service education and evaluation.
+The resident advisor reports directly to the hall director who is their immediate supervisor.
+The director of residence life is primarily responsible for the selection, in-service education, and evaluation of resident advisors.

 Conditions of employment

-- Considered to be a full-time student maintaining at least a 2.5 grade point average.
+- Be a full-time student maintaining at least a 2.5 grade point average.

 - Additional employment off-campus is not permitted; employment on-campus may be permitted only with prior permission from the director of residence life.